Bitterroot range ski routes

 Gem lake is just out of view below the picture.

-The Northeast ledges is along the sun/shade line in the prominent gully.
+The Northeast ramps is along the sun/shade line in the prominent gully.

 Hidden couloir is tucked behind the prominent rock ridge.